bkranendonk/OpenStack-Docs/_posts/network/2023-12-19-create-an-internal-network.md

 page_title: Create an internal network
 ---

-This tutorial guides you through the process of creating a load balancer with webservers functioning as backend servers.
+This tutorial guides you through the process of creating an internal network on.
-If you have already configured a network, a router, and webservers, you have the option to skip ahead to the  **Creating the loadbalancer** section.
-However, for a comprehensive understanding, we recommend reading through the entire tutorial.
+An internal network can be used to connect instances together without internet connectivity.
+If needed, an OpenStack router can be created to allow for internet connectivity and allow for associating floating IPs

 ---

-## Setting up an OpenStack network
-Before diving into the creation of a load balancer, it's essential to configure an internal OpenStack network.
-This involves creating an internal network, an internal subnet, and an OpenStack router.
-If your network is
-already set up, you can skip this initial configuration and proceed directly to the **Creating the webservers** section.

 ### Creating an internal network
 First we need to create an internal network.
 For this tutorial we will name it **webserver-network**.